 Key Takeaways:

-• Cold is made by steeping grounds in cold water for an extended period, while is made by brewing hot coffee and serving it over ice.
+- Cold brew is made by steeping coffee grounds in cold water for an extended period, while iced coffee is made by brewing hot coffee and serving it over ice.

 Are you a coffee lover looking to quench your thirst with a refreshing cold drink?
 Well, you're in luck!
 In the world of coffee, there are two popular options: cold brew and iced coffee.